kbhknh/Math_Grad_Admission/README.md

 #### Application Fee
 There will be an application fee required to process your application by the University of Washington Graduate School Admissions Office.
 You must pay on-line to be able to declare your application complete.

+## University of Utah
+US News Rank: [Math][1] #34, [Analysis][2] #17+, [Algebra][3] #12, [Geometry][4] #14+

+#### Application Deadline : Jan 1, 2019 (for financial support)

+### Application Materials
+Applicants must upload a copy of all post-secondary **transcripts** to their application.
+These transcripts will be used as working copies during the admissions evaluation process.
+Failure to list all schools previously attended or making false or misleading statements on the application may result in cancellation of admission status and/or loss of credit.

+Official English translations must be provided if the transcripts are only in the native language.
+Before starting classes at the University of Utah, students must submit official copies of their transcripts and diploma(s) directly to the Office of Admissions.

+Official printed transcripts can be dropped off in a closed envelope sealed with adhesive at the International Admissions service window in the Student Services Building (SSB) or mailed to:

+	The University of Utah
+	International Admissions
+	201 South 1460 East, Room 250s
+	Salt Lake City, UT 84112 USA

+In addition to academic transcripts, applicants must upload any additional documents required by the academic department/program.
+Examples of items frequently requested by departments include:

+* Letters of Recommendation
+* Statement of Purpose
+* Resume/CV
+* Test Scores(GRE & TOEFL)

+## University of Texas A&M
+US News Rank: [Math][1] #39, [Analysis][2] #16, [Algebra][3] #12+, [Geometry][4] #14+

+#### Application Deadline : Dec 15, 2018

+### Application Information
+The following items are required to apply to the Graduate Program of Mathematics:

+* **Departmental Preapplication form** Only submit once.
+If you made an error in the departmental pre-application, do not submit it again.
+Notify our department and we will edit the departmental pre-application on our end.

+* **ApplyTexas application**.
+Once the main Admissions Office receives the ApplyTexas application, they will send a notice to you with information about the UIN (university identification number) and how to use this number to access the AIS tracking system where you will upload your remaining items (personal statement, resume, transcripts, and test scores) and also track the status of your application materials.
+Please be aware that it usually takes the main Admissions Office 3-5 days to send the UIN notice after receipt of the ApplyTexas application.
+And during peak application periods (December-March), it can take up to 10 days or longer to send the UIN notice so you will need to take this into account when submitting your application.
+We ask that you do not enter in your Social Security Number in the ApplyTexas application.

+* **Official transcripts** and **degree statements** from every senior-level institution of higher education attended (transcripts from community colleges are not required).
+For review purposes, you may upload unofficial copies of your transcripts into the AIS system.
+If your Social Security Number is printed on the transcript, you must black it out prior to uploading.
+(For international applicants: transcripts must be in **native** language of the institution and also include an **official English translation**.)

+* General and Math Subject **GRE** scores taken within 5 years of the date application was received (the GRE Subject score is only required for PhD applicants).
+The scores must be reported directly from ETS.
+Our institution code is 6003.
+A departmental code is not needed.

+* If native language is not English: **TOEFL**, IELTS or PTE scores taken within the last 2 years of the date application was received (must be directly reported from their respective testing centers.
+Our institution code is 6003; the departmental code is not necessary).
+In order to be admitted, students must have achieved at least the following minimum required scores on the indicated tests: TOEFL: **80**; IELTS: 6.0; PTE: 53.
+Texas A&M will only waive the TOEFL/IELTS/PTE if the student scores at least 400 (old scale system) or 146 (new scale system) on the verbal portion of the general GRE OR if the student has completed a bachelor's degree with all years of attendance at a US institution (having just an MS from a US institution is not sufficient).
+International students supported on assistantships need to become certified for English proficiency within one year of enrollment.
+Students can become certified prior to enrollment by achieving any one of the following scores on the speaking sections of the indicated tests: TOEFL: **26 - 30**; IELTS: 8.0; PTE: 85.
+Students who are not certified prior to enrollment can obtain certification by scoring 80 or better on the English Language Proficiency Exam (ELPE), administered by Testing Services at Texas A&M University.
+(More information about the ELPE can be found at the web site https://testing.tamu.edu/Exams/ELPE.)

+* **3 letters of recommendation**.
+There is an electronic Letter of Recommendation system (eLOR) accessed via AIS which is the preferred method for submission (paper letters submitted via regular mail take longer for Admissions to process).
+Applicants must enter in the email address and other information pertaining to their recommender into the eLOR system then click "send email" to notify their recommender that they are requesting a letter of reference.
+Recommendations should come from individuals who can attest to the applicant's mathematical abilities.

+* **Application fee** (non-refundable): 65.00 for U.S. applicants, **90.00** for international applicants.

 [1]: https://www.usnews.com/best-graduate-schools/top-science-schools/mathematics-rankings
 [2]: https://www.usnews.com/best-graduate-schools/search?program=top-science-schools&specialty=mathematical-analysis